Stepanavan: Geography

 Stepanavan is a health resort known for its pine forests and mountainous climate.
 The essential oils, isolated by coniferous trees, possess strong bactericidal properties; therefore mountainous air of Stepanavan, filled with the aroma of pine tree, is useful for patients who suffer from respiratory problems.

+Climate

+Stepanavan has a humid continental climate with Dfb designation in Köppen climate classification.
+The weather is cold and snowy in winter but with low precipitation, whereas there is significant precipitation in spring and summer months.
+Hail is a rare phenomenon which mostly happens in summer.